Dmumladz3/Epam-course-module1/modules/ELK Stack Log Itelligence/Homework.md

     * What is Term?
     * What is Text?
     * What is Type?
-## ElasticSearch CRUD Operations Practical Task
+## ElasticSearch CRUD Operations Practical Task: 3 points
 ##### 1. Install ElasticSearch 6.5.x+.
 ##### 2. Create JSON object that represents information about event.
     Event object should include following fields: